-PERFORMANCE METRIC METHODOLOGY TO BE REPORTED 3.2.2.1 Number of critical incidents in immigration detention facilities decreases compared to previous reporting periods Quantitative assessment of the number of critical incidents in immigration detention by facility, categorised by major disturbance, escape or death, compared to previous reporting periods.
-Qualitative analysis of ABF's efforts concerning safety and security in detention.
-2020 to 2024 3.2.2.2 Average number of people in detention # Quantitative assessment of the number of peoplein immigration detention by detainee cohort incomparison to the operating capacity by facility,compared to previous reporting periods.Qualitative analysis of detainee trends withinAustralian detention facilities and the effectson the Department's resources.
-2020 to 2024 3.2.2.3 100 per cent of identified visa and migration breaches are subject to a risk based enforcement activity ^ Quantitative assessment of the number and percentage of individuals identified as having breached their visa and/or migration conditions that are removed, detained, or managed in the community.Qualitative analysis of the Department's performance in identifying and responding to visa and migration breaches, and of the outcomes of the enforcement activities.
-2020 to 2024 3.2.2.4 Effective risk based enforcement activities to deter and disrupt foreign worker exploitation Quantitative assessment of the number of employer awareness activities, number of location events of illegal workers and the number of llegal Worker Warning Notices and sanctions issued compared to previous reporting periods.Qualitative analysis of the effectiveness of employer awareness activities on the deterrence of foreign worker exploitation through education activities, sponsor monitoring and investigations, supported by case studies.
+PERFOR RMANCE METRIC METHODOLOGY TO BE REPORTED 3.2.2.1 Number of significant incidents in immigration detention facilities decreases compared to previous reporting period. + Primary methodology (Quantitative): Assessment of the number of significant incidents per 1000 detainees in immigration detention, including major disturbance, escape, self-harm or death, compared to previous reporting periods.
+Supported by an analysis of ABF's efforts concerning safety and security in detention.
+2020 to 2024 3.2.2.2 Average number of people in detention. + Primary methodology (Quantitative): Assessment of the number of people in immigration detention by detainee cohort, compared to previous reporting periods.
+Supported by an analysis of detainee trends within Australian detention facilities and the effects on the Department's resources.
+2020 to 2024 3.2.2.3 100 per cent of identified visa and migration breaches are subject to a risk based enforcement activity. ^ Primary methodology (Quantitative): Assessment of the number and percentage of individuals identified as having breached their visa and/or migration conditions that are removed, detained, or managed in the community.
+Supported by an analysis of the Department's performance in identifying and responding to visa and migration breaches, and of the outcomes of the enforcement activities.
+2020 to 2024 3.2.2.4 Effective risk based enforcement activities to deter and disrupt foreign worker exploitation.
+Primary methodology (Quantitative): Assessment of the number of employer awareness activities, number of location events of illegal workers and the number of Illegal Worker Warning Notices and sanctions issued compared to previous reporting periods.
+Supported by an analysis of the effectiveness of employer awareness activities on the deterrence of foreign worker exploitation through education activities, sponsor monitoring and investigations, supported by case studies.
 2020 to 2024